ohboyohboyohboy/antlr3/README.txt

-ANTLR Version 3 for Ruby
+ANTLR 3 for Ruby
     by Kyle Yetter (kcy5b@yahoo.com)
     http://antlr3.rubyforge.org

 == DESCRIPTION:

-Fully-featured ruby parser generation for ANTLR version 3.
+Fully-featured ANTLR 3 parser generation for Ruby.

-ANTLR (ANother Tool for Language Recognition) is a tool that is used to generate code for performing a variety of language recognition tasks, such as lexing, parsing, abstract syntax tree generation and manipulation, and tree structure recognition.
-The tool operates simillarly to other parser generators, taking in a grammar file written in the special ANTLR metalanguage and outputting source code that implements desired functionality.
+ANTLR (ANother Tool for Language Recognition) is a tool that is used to generate code for performing a variety of language recognition tasks: lexing, parsing, abstract syntax tree construction and manipulation, tree structure recognition, and input translation.
+The tool operates simillarly to other parser generators, taking in a grammar specification written in the special ANTLR metalanguage and producing source code that implements the recognition functionality.

-While the tool itself is implemented in Java, it has an extensible design that allows for code generation in foreign programming languages.
+While the tool itself is implemented in Java, it has an extensible design that allows for code generation in other programming languages.
 To implement an ANTLR language target, a developer may supply a set of templates written in the StringTemplate (http://www.stringtemplate.org) language.